-Affects your Social Security benefit that is based on your earnings from other employment.
+The Windfall Elimination Provision affects your Social Security benefit that is based on your earnings from other employment.
+The provision:

-- May reduce your Social Security benefit that is based on your earnings from other employment. - The reduction to your Social Security benefit cannot be more than half of your monthly CalSTRS benefit. - Does not apply if you have 30 or more years of Social Security substantial earnings. - Find details, including calculators, to help you determine if these federal rules might affect you at ssa.gov/gpo-wep. - See the Social Security, CalSTRS and You fact sheet at CalSTRS.com/publications. - View the Introduction to Social Security video at CalSTRS.com/videos.
+- May reduce your Social Security benefit that is based on your earnings from other employment. - States the reduction to your Social Security benefit cannot be more than half of your monthly CalSTRS benefit. - Does not apply if you have 30 or more years of Social Security substantial earnings. - Find details, including calculators, to help you determine if these federal rules might affect you at ssa.gov/gpo-wep. - See the Social Security, CalSTRS and You fact sheet at CalSTRS.com/publications. - View the Introduction to Social Security video at CalSTRS.com/videos.